carv-protocol/carv-id-sdk/packages/carv-id-tg-sdk/README.md

 #### - Apps

-- `carv-id-sdk-demo`: used for testing SDK
+- `carv-id-tg-sdk-demo`: used for testing SDK

 #### - Packages